Rebranding vs Brand Refresh: Which one is right for you?

 The benefits of a rebrand can include:

-Many events can trigger the need for a rebrand, some much more positive than others.
+Many events can trigger the need for brand updates – some more positive than others.

 When a business experiences growth, it can see its target audience grow, too.
 This means that its brand strategy must also change with a new visual identity to cater for new demographics and geography.

-A business may also choose to rebrand when it goes through an acquisition or merger or when the brand has drifted away from its original brand strategy.
+A business may also choose to update its branding when it goes through an acquisition or merger or when the brand has drifted away from its original brand strategy.

-In more challenging situations, a business may rebrand if it finds it cannot keep up with — or outpace — its competitors because it cannot differentiate itself in the market.
+In more challenging situations, a business may update its branding if it finds it cannot keep up with — or outpace — its competitors because it cannot differentiate itself in the market.

 It’s said that, on average, a business will undergo a rebrand once every 7–10 years.
-However, the main indicators a business should consider a rebrand include:
+However, the main indicators a business should consider it include:

 Apple

-In its 46-year history, Apple has expanded its portfolio of sub-brands and products well beyond computers, and that’s why its rebrand saw it evolve from Apple Computers to Apple Inc. This meant Apple could reposition itself in consumers’ minds as more than a computer manufacturer; it also made phones, and portable music players and provided TV streaming.
+In its 46-year history, Apple has expanded its portfolio of sub-brands and products well beyond computers, which is why its brand reinvention saw it evolve from Apple Computers to Apple Inc. This meant Apple could reposition itself in consumers’ minds as more than a computer manufacturer; it also made phones, portable music players, and TV streaming.

 Airbnb

-Airbnb took on a rebrand to differentiate itself from its competitors.
+Chiefly, Airbnb reformed its brand to differentiate itself from its competitors.
 The messaging became clear; to take a holiday in homes listed on Airbnb meant you could belong anywhere, and that’s the very slogan they chose: ‘belong anywhere’.

 Using a simple, evocative logo that could be used across every touchpoint, Airbnb’s new identity set the business up perfectly to be able to expand and succeed in every country in the world.